paws.b - Mindfulness for Children in Primary Schools

-‘Paws b’ is a 6 hour curriculum for children aged 7 -11 and is offered formally as a series of PSHE lessons, and informally through integrating the learning and practice of mindfulness in all National Curriculum subjects and in the children’s everyday lives.
+‘Paws b’ is a 6 hour curriculum for children aged 7 -11 (and can be adapted to KS1) and is offered formally as a series of PSHE lessons, and informally through integrating the learning and practice of mindfulness in all National Curriculum subjects and in the children’s everyday lives.

 During the 6 hours the children learn about:

 What makes wobble and how to find a steady place

 How to deal with difficult situations

 The power of our thoughts - our story-telling mind

 They will explore how specific areas of the brain affect our ability to focus, make good choices, recognise when we need to steady ourselves when our body or mind is busy or out of balance.